American Flag Banner Mobile

 Confirming Zero at Different Distances

-After successfully zeroing your iron sights at 100 yards, it's important to verify your zero at different distances.
+After successfully zeroing your iron sights at 100 yards — whether standard post sights or HK style flip up backup sights — it's important to verify your zero at different distances.
 Shoot groups at various distances, such as 50 yards, 100 yards.

 The Bottom Line

 There you have it, folks.
-Zeroing your AR15 iron sights ain't rocket science, but it does take some patience and elbow grease.
+Zeroing your AR15 iron sights — whether you're running flip-up backup iron sights for your rifle or fixed sights — ain't rocket science, but it does take some patience and elbow grease.
 Stick with it, and you'll be shooting like a pro in no time.

 Article Written By Matt Rice, Owner Operator of OZARK ARMAMENT